 A: A big part of a home care provider’s duties is to do meal planning and preparation.
 Home care providers are trained and experienced in working with seniors and specialized diets.
 They will ensure that aging adults get healthy snacks and gluten-free meals that are delicious, nutritious and satisfying.

-If you or an aging loved-one are considering hiring a Caregiver in Stonington, CT, for companionship, transportation, or other elder care issues, please contact the caring staff at Care at Home – serving Connecticut and Rhode Island.
+If you or an aging loved-one are considering hiring a Caregiver, for companionship, transportation, or other elder care issues, please contact the caring staff at Care at Home – serving Connecticut and Rhode Island.

 Latest posts by Suzanne Karp, Founder (see all)